 In the UK and US the pure gold content in the alloy is measured in karats/US or carats/UK. (not to confuse with precious stone weight, which is also measured in carats).
 Hence we have 18K, 14K, 12K, and so on jewelry stamps.
 They indicate the pure gold content in your piece.

-**No other metals are added to 24K /.999 gold.
-However, no gold can be classified as 100%, as even the finest purest mineral will contain some minuscular particles of other minerals.
+*No other metals are added to 24K /.999 gold.
+However, it cannot be classified as 100%, as even the finest purest mineral will contain some minuscular particles of other minerals.

 What other metals are used in gold alloy?
 Silver, copper, zinc, nickel, and palladium.
 The number of other metal particles will determine the gold alloy color.